davosian/home-cluster-v2/README.md

 For an initial testing and for everyone else to reproduce, I am using [Hetzner](https://www.hetzner.com) to build up a virtual cluster before erasing my current set of servers running at home.

+In order to simplify setting up the cluster, some basic automation is being done with [Task](https://taskfile.dev/#/).

 ### Progress

 - [X] Provision hardware